JosephCabey/jc-cyber-finance/security-playground/home-wifi-audit/hardening.md

 # 🔐 Router & IoT Device Hardening Guide

-This guide outlines best practices to secure your home router and IoT (Internet of Things) devices against common threats.
-These steps help reduce your network’s attack surface and improve overall security.
+This guide provides best practices for securing home routers and IoT (Internet of Things) devices.
+These steps help reduce the attack surface and protect your network from common threats.

 ---

 ## 📡 Router Hardening

 ### 1. Change Default Credentials
-- Replace default admin username and password.
+- Replace the default admin username and password immediately.
 - Use a strong, unique password with a mix of letters, numbers, and symbols.

 ### 2. Update Firmware Regularly
-- Check your router dashboard for firmware updates.
+- Log in to your router dashboard and check for firmware updates.
-- Apply patches to fix known vulnerabilities.
+- Apply patches to fix known vulnerabilities as soon as they're available.

 ### 3. Use Strong Encryption
-- Set Wi-Fi security to **WPA2** or **WPA3**.
+- Set your Wi-Fi security to **WPA2** or **WPA3**.
-- Avoid WEP and WPA (they are insecure and easily cracked).
+- Avoid outdated standards like **WEP** and **WPA**, which are easily cracked.

 ### 4. Disable WPS (Wi-Fi Protected Setup)
 - WPS is vulnerable to brute-force attacks.